By Bruce Barker, P.Ag.

 Pulse crops take up and remove large amounts of nitrogen, phosphorus, and potassium with lesser amounts of sulphur (Table 1).

-A well-inoculated pulse crop can fix the majority of its nitrogen requirements but for phosphorus, potassium, and Sulphur, the plant relies on nutrients in the soil or as added fertilizer.
-Pulse crops are sensitive to seed-placed fertilizer and tolerances by crop are outlined in Table 2.
-Placing too much fertilizer in the seed row can affect germination and emergence, which can reduce the plant stand to levels where yield will not be optimized.
+A well-inoculated pulse crop can meet most of its nitrogen requirements, but for phosphorus, potassium, and Sulphur, the plant relies on soil nutrients or added fertilizer.
+Pulse crops are sensitive to seed-placed fertilizer, and crop-specific tolerances are outlined in Table 2.
+Placing too much fertilizer in the seed row can affect germination and emergence, reducing the plant stand to levels where yield will not be optimized.

-Because pulse crops are sensitive to large amounts of seed-placed fertilizer, growers should consider other options such as side-banding or pre-seed banding where high rates are needed.
+Because pulse crops are sensitive to large amounts of seed-placed fertilizer, growers should consider other options, such as side-banding or pre-seed banding, when high rates are needed.

 Phosphorus